Brahmanand Sankhwalkar

-Brahmanand Sagoon Kamat Sankhwalkar (born 6 March 1954) is a former Indian footballer and a captain of the Indian team from 1983 to 1986, who played as a goalkeeper.
+Brahmanand Sagoon Kamat Sankhwalkar (born 6 March 1954) is an Indian former footballer and a captain of the Indian team from 1983 to 1986, who played as a goalkeeper.
 Considered one of India's best goalkeepers, he had 25-year playing career.
 He played for Panvel Sports Club, Salgaocar, Churchill Brothers, Anderson Mariners at the club level, that included 17 years with Salgaocar, and for Goa state team in the Santosh Trophy.
 Playing for Goa, he led the team to two consecutive wins at the Santosh Trophy; in 1983 and 1984.
 Having maintained a clean sheet of 576 minutes in the 1984 tournament, he holds the Indian record.

 The All India Football Federation named him the player of the decade, for the 1985–1995 decade.
 Recognizing his contribution to Indian football, he was awarded the Arjuna Award by the government of India in 1997.

 Childhood and early career

-Sankhwalkar was born on 6 March 1954, in Taleigão.
+Sankhwalkar was born on 6 March 1954, in Taleigão, Portuguese Goa.
 He inherited the love for football at a young age from his father Seguna Sankhwalkar and their family doctor Alvaro Pinto, with the latter telling Sankhwalkar stories about famous goalkeepers and showing him the basic football techniques.
 He played as forward during his school days.
 His elder brother Vallabh, a footballer played at the local Panvel Sports Club.